kapinosolha/Job-Search-Tools/README.md

 🕶 [Hired](https://hired.com/) - after registration you’ll get the job requests from companies.
 Choose the one who matches you requirements and follow up with the interview requests.
 Hired also has a wide career knowledge base (US, Canada, France, United Kingdom)

-🕶 [Skyworker](https://skyworker.com.ua/en_GB/) - anonymously reveal the job that will open in 2, 3, 4 month.
+🕶 [Skyworker](https://skyworker.com.ua/en_GB/) - anonymously reveal jobs that will open in 2, 3, 4 month.
 Put you skills and desires into your profile and matching algorithms will show you options that are relevant from 60% to 100%.
 All information about company and projects in one place.
 You can communicate with companies and participate in online mentor sessions with your potential colleagues/leads.
 [Request for a demo](https://skyworkertest.typeform.com/to/hyUyEn)

 🕶 [Siftly](https://siftly.com/how) - platform that match your with certain vacancies from recruiter agencies.
 You’ll get vacancies on you email after registration (US).